mcejp/bmboot/doc/questions.rst

 .. question:: How to trace down original executable given a core dump?
    :id: Q_CORE_ID

+.. question:: How to validate that payload being loaded targets the correct CPU core, memory address, ABI version...

 .. question:: Is there value in having a separate ``starting_payload`` state?